Graduate Program Overview

 - Graduate students must maintain a minimum of a 3.0 grade point average in the department to maintain enrollment, to qualify for graduation and to qualify for department financial aid consideration.

-- Full-time students are expected to be enrolled in the program for 7 semesters over the course of two years, including summers.
+- This is a full-time program and students are expected to be enrolled in the program for 7 semesters over the course of two years, including summers.
 (Summer-II & August intersessions, Fall, Spring, Summer, Fall, Spring.)

-Please refer to the (2019) Graduate Handbook for more information.
+Please refer to the following for more information: